percyperezdante/ajayu/jenkinsCapistranoOl6/README.md

     task :check_prereqs  do
       puts "CHECK PREREQS \n\n"
-      run "cp /tmp/t /tmp/a"     # <--- Remove this line to do not rollback
+      run "echo 123 > test"     # <--- You can make fail this to trigger the rollback

     end